softwareshinobi/softwareshinobi/readme.md

 Like Jack Bauer in the south american jungle or something.

-Somebody get Steven Spielberg on the phone.
+hmm... somebody get Steven Spielberg on the phone.
 ```

 Anyways…